qs-lang/ext/Utils/sched/readme.md

 `SCHED` and `SCHEDEXPR`, first one contains timings and the second one contains expressions that are yielded in time.

-`yield` pushes elements to their respective arrays, `expr` is not changed, however `time` has the current timestamp added to it, so that when it is later used to determine when-to execute expression from respective SCHEDEXPR array.
+`yield` pushes elements to their respective arrays, as for arguments, `expr` is not changed, however `time` has the current timestamp added to it, so that it is later used to determine exactly when to execute yielded expressions.
-`sched` loops throught SCHED array and checks if the time has come to evaluate yielded expression, if timestamp in SCHED is older then current timestamp, then exoression from respective array is evaluated and then both elements are remopved from their arrays.
+`sched` loops throught SCHED array and checks if it is right time to evaluate yielded expression, if timestamp in SCHED is older then current system timestamp, then expression from respective array is evaluated and then both elements are removed from their arrays.